tmauz/react-spa-prenderer-faster/README.md

 ## Install
 With npm
 ```
-npm install react-spa-prerender --save-dev
+npm install react-spa-prerender-faster --save-dev
 ```
 With yarn
 ```
-yarn add react-spa-prerender --dev
+yarn add react-spa-prerender-faster --dev
 ```

 ## Add as postbuild script
 In your package.json add the following in the scripts section:
 ```
 "scripts": {
-    "postbuild": "react-spa-prerender",
+    "postbuild": "react-spa-prerender-faster",
 }
 ```

 ## Add .rsp.json file
-__.rsp.json__ is the configuration file for `react-spa-prerender`.
+__.rsp.json__ is the configuration file for `react-spa-prerender-faster`.
 Create this file in your __application root folder__.
 The minimum configuration requires the __routes__ you want to be parsed.
 Example:
 ```